America’s 250th Anniversary

 Bells Across Pennsylvania is a statewide public art initiative presented by America250PA in celebration of the 250th Anniversary of the United States in 2026.
 Local artists in collaboration with Mural Arts were invited to design and transform three-foot-tall fiberglass bell sculptures, each uniquely interpreted and sponsored by local organizations and individuals.
 Glen Foerd is proud to host the Northeast bell designed by Bob Dix.

-The bell will be installed in March 2026 on the Boathouse deck.
+The bell is located on the Boathouse deck.

 -